Haunted history of Leavenworth, Kansas

 Renee Lemons owns Karma Cakes Bakery.
 She is often working very early in the morning and sometimes, things get exciting.

 “It sounds like people are actually there at night,” said Lemons.
-“You here a bang, some dragging, or footsteps.”
+“You hear a bang, some dragging, or footsteps.”

 Even older than the city is the original Fort Leavenworth.